SAFE SURGICAL CARE FOR YOUR PET

-We understand that for many of our clients the thought of their pet undergoing surgery produces anxiety.
+For many of our clients, the thought of their pet undergoing surgery produces anxiety.
 Many owners feel the biggest risk posed is anesthesia.
 However, today’s anesthetic agents are so much safer than older protocols.
 This, combined with our veterinarians’ skills and exacting standards for care, ensures a safe surgical outcome for your pet.
-We are proud of our surgical suite, skills, and reputation, and are confident routinely bringing geriatric patients into surgery.
+We are proud of our surgical suite, skills, and reputation.

 Pre- and Post-Surgical Procedures Protect Your Pet From Harm

-- Blood chemistry profiles and exams—Verify that your pet is healthy for surgery and rule out many problems that would prohibit or complicate surgery.
+- Blood chemistry profiles and exams—Verify that your pet is healthy for surgery and rule out problems that would complicate surgery.

-- Monitoring—Various high-tech equipment monitors your pet’s bodily functions, such as blood pressure, heart rate, and oxygen tension.
+- Monitoring—Equipment always monitors your pet’s bodily functions, such as blood pressure, heart rate, and oxygen tension.

 - Safe anesthetics—Which are fast acting, resolve quickly, and can be reversed.